Tom Sexton (rugby union)

-Early years
+Early life

 Sexton was born in Melbourne, and left Australia at age four.

 Sexton was educated at Belvedere College in Dublin.
 He won a Leinster Schools Junior Cup with Belvedere and also captained his school to a tenth Leinster Schools Senior Cup win in 2008.
 During his schools rugby career he played for Leinster schools (at both u-18 and u-19 age levels) as well as the Irish schools' u-18 and u-19 sides.